JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 coordinates (generic function with 2 methods)
 ```

-Note that since the `show` function was defined for the abstract type `AbstractPoint` and uses the `coordinates` function, the custom print is immediately applied to the new type.
+Since the `show` function was defined for the abstract type `AbstractPoint` and uses the `coordinates` function, the custom print is applied to `Point3D` without the need for further changes.

 ```jldoctest structs
 julia> Point3D(1, 2, 3)